Research Top Employee Recognition Providers

 SEE WHAT THE WEB SAYS.

 Most buyer journeys (61%) include a broad online search.
-Nearly three-fourths (71%) of buyers say they conduct anonymous research during the first three months.1 And on average, B2B researchers do 12 searches prior to engaging on a specific brand's site.2 The reason: Google, online communities, and software review sites—even the ones based on advertising—have very valuable information.
+Nearly three-fourths (71%) of buyers say they conduct anonymous research during the first three months.
+And on average, B2B customers do 12 searches prior to engaging on a specific brand's site.
+The reason: Google, online communities, and software review sites—even the ones based on advertising—have very valuable information.

 That said, here are several things to keep in mind during web research: